RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

     image: ravendb/ravendb
 ```
 - I expose the port 80 so I can access the app in my dev computer
-- "test=true" tells my app to use fake dependencies for things like external service (mailjet, stripe) or non deterministic data (random, datetime.now)
+- "test=true" tells my app to use fake dependencies for things like external services (mailjet, stripe) or non deterministic data (random, datetime.now)
-- The good thing with docker compose is that they run on their own network with service accessible via their name, so I can run ravendb inside this network and it won't have an impact on the other ravendb I might be running on my dev computer.
+- The good thing with docker-compose is that the services run on their own network and are accessible inside this network accessible via their name, so I can run ravendb inside this network and it won't have an impact on the other ravendb I might be running on my dev computer.

 Now I can run my app with the following command :